 The clashes between Thailand and Cambodia have intensified, leading to concerns.
-As per the reports of the BBC and CNN, the conflicts erupted in early December with air strikes and exchanges of artillery fire, leading to around 50 deaths and the displacement of around 1 million people from the borders.
+As per the reports of the BBC and CNN, conflicts erupted in early December with air strikes and exchanges of artillery fire, leading to around 50 deaths and the displacement of around 1 million people from the border.
 Both parties accuse each other of firing first in the latest round of conflicts, which erupted within a few months of the earlier cross-border clashes that left several deaths.
-But — more importantly — how much the conflict between Thailand and Cambodia, which raises concerns from the United Nations, ASEAN member states, and other international actors, will end remains uncertain.
+But — more importantly — how much the conflict between Thailand and Cambodia, which raises concerns from the UN, the member states of ASEAN, and other international actors, will end remains uncertain.

 The ceasefire deal, the Kuala Lumpur Ceasefire Deal, reached on the sidelines of the ASEAN Summit held in October this year in Malaysia, helped end the earlier conflicts immediately due to both international pressure and the commitment of the parties to it.
 The deal that aimed to cease hostilities, halt the movements of troops along the border and scale down the deployment of heavy military weapons near controversial areas gradually could have been the foundation for a broader roadmap to a durable ceasefire between the parties.
 But as per the reports from several sources, Thailand later suspended the deal in November, accusing Cambodia of laying landmines anew along the disputed border, leading to renewed conflicts in December between the two sides.